failsplat/Reus2Surveyor/README.md

 3. **Spirits** - A sheet grouping city stats by leader.
 4. **Biotica** - Usage stats for each bioticum type.
 5. **Luxuries** - Counts inventions and luxuries, as well as which leaders invented/received them.
+6. **Eras** - Basic stats on Turning Points, including score and star ratings
-6. **BioticaVsChar** - A table showing how many of each bioticum were placed in the borders of each spirit's cities.
+7. **BioticaVsChar** - A table showing how many of each bioticum were placed in the borders of each spirit's cities.
-7. **BioticaVsCharRatios** - Similar to above, but shows relative usage ratios instead of counts.
+8. **BioticaVsCharRatios** - Similar to above, but shows relative usage ratios instead of counts.
 ## To Do/WIP Features
 * Table for spirits v. buildings, eras
 * Stat table for Eras